christo1381020008/LCR/SPEC.md

 # 13. NEW PIVOT

-If a new pivot appears before the previous pivot reaches 100%
+If a new pivot is confirmed before the current Active Pivot reaches 100% LCR:

-Freeze the previous pivot immediately.
+- Freeze the current Active Pivot at its current LCR value.

-Store its current LCR.
+- Store its frozen LCR.

-Mark it as
+- Mark the pivot as Frozen.

-Replaced

-Activate the new pivot.
+- Activate the newly confirmed pivot.

-Restart LCR from zero.
+- The new pivot becomes the Active Pivot.

+If the new Active Pivot later reaches 100%:

+- Mark it as Consumed.
+- Remove its LCR label.
+- Reactivate the previous Frozen Pivot.
+- Resume its LCR calculation from its last frozen value.
+- Continue updating until it reaches 100% or another pivot becomes active.

+A pivot always owns one single LCR value during its entire lifetime.
 ---

 # 14. DATA STORED